On the brink of making it big in comedy at Edinburgh Fringe

 As one sheepish group creep in late to James Acaster's show, the stand-up comic asks why they are late.
 They had come from another show which had overrun.
 Who did you see?, Acaster asks.
 "I can't remember the name," comes the response.

-"And that ladies and gentlemen sums up the Fringe," says Acaster.
+"And that ladies and gentleman sums up the Fringe," says Acaster.
 "Spend a year spitting your guts out writing a show and people forget your name as soon as they walk out."

 (Editing by Paul Casciato)